Using the what3words for Excel add-in

-The what3words for Excel add-on brings the functionality of the what3words API to Excel.
-You can use the add-on to convert from coordinates to 3 word addresses or from 3 word addresses to coordinates using formulas within Google Sheets.
+The what3words for Excel add-in brings the functionality of the what3words API to Excel as part of Office 365.
+You can use the add-in to convert from coordinates to 3 word addresses or from 3 word addresses to coordinates using formulas within Microsoft Excel spreadsheets.

-The add-on can be with recent versions of Excel for both Mac and Windows in addition to Excel via Windows 365 and Excel online.
+The add-in can be with recent versions of Excel for both Mac and Windows in addition to Excel via Windows 365 and Excel online.

 Before you begin, you’ll need a what3words API key.
 If you don’t have one currently, you can register to get one here.

-Once you have installed the add-on, you will find a new what3words section under “home” in your Excel toolbar.
-Here, you can set your API key and to begin using the add-on.
+Once you have downloaded and installed the add-in, you will find a new what3words section under “Home” in your Excel toolbar.
+Here, you can set your API key and to begin using the add-in.

 Please note – you may need to expand the “Home” section of your toolbar if you don’t see it initially!

 There are several formulas you can use with the what3words for Excel add-on.
 Here, you can see the different options you have!

 Convert to 3 word address

 To convert coordinates into the corresponding 3 word address, simply input the latitude and longitude as separate values and include the 2 digit ISO code for the language